angular/angular/aio/content/guide/component/component-style.md

 </code-example>

-The Angular CLI build process detects and runs the relevent CSS pre-processor for an external styles file.
+The Angular framework build process detects and runs the relevent CSS pre-processor for an external styles file.
-To learn more about how to configure the Angular CLI in order to default to your preferred CSS preprocessor, see [Generation schematics][AioGuideWorkspaceConfigGenerationSchematics].
+To learn more about how to configure the Angular CLI to set the default to your preferred CSS preprocessor, see [Generation schematics][AioGuideWorkspaceConfigGenerationSchematics].

 <div class="alert is-important">

 **IMPORTANT**: <br />
-The Angular CLI does not apply a pre-processor to inline styles.
+The Angular framework does not apply a pre-processor to inline styles.
 Style strings added to the `styles` metadata must be written in CSS.

 </div>